 Calculating the heat flows and energy performance can be achieved by using a variety of modelling tools such as U value and SBEM calculation to more sophisticated BIM models.
 These models can account for insulation levels, complex life cycle assessments, and allow for optimisation of the buildings design.

 In addition to assessing energy performance it is importance to assess how the building design balances moisture, ensuring that all moisture within the building can dry out, and any moisture accumulation is balanced by the equal and opposite drying.
-BS5250 (The Code of Practice for Control of Condensation in Buildings) has been amended to specify the conditions when the traditional simplified Glaser modelling is not appropriate, and when more sophisticated modelling to BS EN 15026 is needed.
+BS5250 (The Code of Practice for Control of Condensation in Buildings) has been amended to specify the conditions when the simplified Glaser modelling is not appropriate, and when more sophisticated modelling to BS EN 15026 is needed.
 The A. Proctor Group uses WUFI software, which is fully compatible with BS EN 15026, and dynamically predicts moisture movement and storage as well as condensation for each location.

 It is crucial that architects, designers and contractors fully embrace the principles of HAMM, and understand how to incorporate these principles into modern building design to achieve the ultimate building performance for many years to come.